Teenage Dream (Katy Perry song): Composition

-In a 2014 article in Slate, composer Owen Pallett analyzed the song using music theory to explain its success.
+In a 2014 Slate article, composer Owen Pallett analyzed the song using music theory to explain its success.
 He focused on two factors: the tonal interplay of the chords and melody, and Perry's use of syncopation in her vocals.
 "This song is all about suspension—not in the voice-leading 4–3 sense, but in the emotional sense, which listeners often associate with 'exhilaration,' being on the road, being on a roller coaster, travel," he explained.

 That suspension is created "simply, by denying the listener any I chords," Pallett explains.
 After the first few lines, the B♭ tonic chord that repeats throughout the song is offset by bass notes that give it a more dominant 7th feel.
 "The I chord will never appear again," he observes.
 At the same time, however, Perry begins singing the melody on that note, and returns to it frequently, even when it clashes with the dominant V chord as she sings "feel like I'm living a". "[T]he vocal melody establishes the key so clearly that there is no doubt ...
 Her voice is the sun and the song is in orbit around it," he concludes.
 "The insistence of the tonic in the melody keeps your ears' eyes fixed on the destination, but the song never arrives there.
 Weightlessness is achieved.
 Great work, songwriters!"
 Pallett notes other classic pop songs, such as Fleetwood Mac's "Dreams" and Coldplay's "Viva la Vida", that employ the same device.

 "The second key to this song's Enormous Chart Success," Pallett continues, "has to do with the weighting of the melody lines."
-Perry begins singing each verse on the beat ("you think I'm pretty ...") but then falls off it before the end of the first line ("... makeup on"), syncopating the melody, creating additional tension.
+Perry begins singing each verse on the beat ("you think I'm pretty ...") but then falls off it before the end of the first line ("... makeup on"), syncopating the melody, and creating additional tension.
 "Her lines dovetail elegantly into each other.
 This contributes to the feeling of suspension that I mentioned above.
 As listeners, we're waiting for her to get to the point."
-Pallett says she does indeed do this in the pre-chorus, when she accentuates the imperatives ("Let's go all the way tonight ...") by returning to the beat.
-Pallett than calls it "genius" that the chorus itself inverts the weighting of the verses, as the line "You make me feel like I'm living a teenage dream" goes from off beat to on and then back again, in a single line.
+Pallett says she does indeed do this in the pre-chorus when she accentuates the imperatives ("Let's go all the way tonight ...") by returning to the beat.
+Pallett then calls it "genius" that the chorus itself inverts the weighting of the verses, as the line "You make me feel like I'm living a teenage dream" goes from off beat to on and then back again, in a single line.

 Further, Pallett writes, in the song's bridge, Perry adds more complexity to the song—and makes it more memorable, in his opinion—by taking the simple step of singing the "let you put your hands on me in my skintight jeans" lyrics entirely on beat, including the reiteration of the song's title.
 "How brilliant.
 The title of the song is rhythmically weighted two ways—it's like a flank attack.
 Two sides of the same face.
 You WILL remember the name of this song."